Professional Accounting, Master of Professional Accounting (MPAcc)

 Beta Alpha Psi Membership

 Membership in Beta Alpha Psi is strongly recommended for all MPAcc students.
 The purpose of Beta Alpha Psi is to, 1. recognize outstanding academic achievements in the field of accounting, finance, and information systems, 2. promote the study and practice of professional fields related to these disciplines, 3. provide opportunities for self-development and association among members and practicing financial professionals, and 4. encourage a sense of ethical, social, and public responsibilities.
-Email for information on joining EWU's Beta Alphi Psi chapter.
+Visit EWU's Beta Alpha Psi website for information on joining.

 Advancement to Degree Candidacy, Graduation Application, Graduation GPA, and Other Graduate Studies Policies and Procedures

-Refer to the Graduate Studies Policies and Procedures section of this catalog for Eastern Washington University’s graduate student requirements that must be met for all Eastern graduate degrees to be granted.
+Refer to the Graduate Studies Policies and Procedures for Eastern Washington University’s graduate student requirements that must be met for all Eastern graduate degrees to be granted.

 Course Schedules and Time Limits

-MPAcc courses traditionally meet once a week from 6 to 9:40 p.m. at EWU Spokane; summer courses traditionally start at 5:30 p.m.
+MPAcc courses traditionally meet once a week from 6 to 9:50 p.m. at EWU Spokane; summer courses traditionally start at 5:30 p.m.
 When an MPAcc ACCT course is cross-listed with an MBA (BADM) Accounting elective, MPAcc students who opt to take that elective must register for the MPAcc section.
 Three-fourths of the minimum credits required for the MPAcc degree (≥27 credits) must be Eastern Washington University resident credits.
-The remaining courses may consist of Eastern extension credits or approved residence or extension credits from other accredited institutions, provided that they are pre-approved by CBPA's Director of Graduate Programs.
+The remaining courses may consist of Eastern extension credits or approved residence or extension credits from other accredited institutions, provided they are pre-approved by the COB's Accounting Chair.

 Visiting Graduate Students

-Visiting graduate students may enroll in MPAcc courses on a space-availability basis, provided that they meet the prerequisites and have provided CBPA's Director of Graduate Programs with official documentation from their home institution that they are graduate students in good standing and that these courses will be accepted by their home institution in transfer as part of their degree program.
-This documentation should be in a letter signed by a home institution official and addressed to CBPA's Director of Graduate Programs.
+Visiting graduate students may enroll in MPAcc courses on a space-availability basis, provided that they meet the prerequisites and have provided the COB's Accounting Chair with official documentation from their home institution that they are graduate students in good standing and that these courses will be accepted by their home institution in transfer as part of their degree program.
+This documentation should be in a letter signed by a home institution official and addressed to the COB's Accounting Chair.
 To be cleared to register and have courses recorded on an EWU transcript, visiting students must submit a Graduate Non-degree Seeking Application to the Graduate Studies Office at least 10 business days before the start of the term of intended enrollment.

 MPAcc Program Structure and Coursework (36 quarter-system credits)